team-rocos/front-end-challe/README.md

 ## Preparation
 - You can find the Rocos JS SDK documentation from https://sdk.rocos.io/js/docs/.
 - You can play the demo application located within `./demo` folder.
-(The demo project id is `front-end-challenge`)
+(The project id used within the demo is `front-end-challenge`)
 - You can email `jing.li@rocos.io` to request the `Application ID` and `Application Secret` for running the demo application and building your application.

 ## Tech stack: